 - Could be sued by your creditors

 Bankruptcy is usually a last resort to getting rid of debt.
-You will only be able to qualify if your in a serious financial hardship and can prove it.
+You will only be able to qualify if you are in financial hardship and can prove it.
 A bankruptcy will remain on your credit for a period of 7 years.
 This is the cheapest option because your debts are discharged in a chapter 7 bankruptcy.
 However, you will have to hire an attorney.

-Obviously a bankruptcy will severely damage your credit rating.
-Your score will plummet initially, you can recover from a bankruptcy after a few years.
+Obviously, a bankruptcy will severely damage your credit rating.
+Your score will plummet initially; you can recover from bankruptcy after a few years.
 If you do not qualify for chapter 7, you may be forced into a chapter 13 bankruptcy.

 You will have to repay all of your debts and will be placed on a repayment plan.
 You should speak to a bankruptcy attorney if you feel this may be a good option for you.